Laws of Balance: What is the Way You’ll Find?

 Ahhh boo hooohoo life is so hard I’m a first-world white middle class female ahhhhh

-But look, if we’re going to accept the fact that we’re vagabond drifters who can’t keep up with ourselves because every time we look down our psyche is off playing in a sandbox somewhere, we might just be better off building a sort of framework around ourselves.
+But look, if I’m going to accept the fact that I’m a vagabond drifter who can’t keep up with myself because every time I look down my psyche is off playing in a sandbox somewhere, I might just be better off building a sort of framework around what seems to be true.
+Like a shark cage facing inward toward our my blinding gnashers.

-Despite the hows and whys, the bets are on the fact that this little behavior of mine seems here to stay.
-So, I’m embracing it while it goes on lasting, rather than berating myself for not being like the other gals.
+Me, I like to be on the move.
+It may, in fact, be a core component of why I’m a “creative.”
+It may be essential fuel to said creativity.
+Or maybe, simply, I am a forever-ADHD childwoman.
+Whatever the hows and whys, the bets are on the fact that this little behavior of mine seems here to stay.
+So, I’m embracing it while it goes on lasting, rather than berating myself for not being like the other peers.

-In the realm of restarting one’s life and going months without income while pursuing some sort of dream, this is key.
+In the realm of restarting one’s life and going months without income while pursuing some sort of dream, maintaining income is key.
 With nearly ten housesits under my belt, I’m getting to a point where I can begin making some profit.

 I’m just happy you’re here.